GSA/digitalgov.gov/content/news/2016/07/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

   * Felt unsure what the “Back” button meant (Moderate); and
   * Disliked the use of negative verbs in both button options (Moderate).

-{{< legacy-img src="2016/07/388-x-201-AB-Quick-Study-Figure10.jpg" alt="Figure 10: Mock #2 - Return to Function/Cancel Function, the winning dialog." >}}
+{{< legacy-img src="2016/07/388-x-201-AB-Quick-Study-Figure10.jpg" alt="Screen capture." caption="Figure 10: Mock #2 - Return to Function/Cancel Function, the winning dialog." >}}

 ## Conclusion

 Mockup # 2, Return to Request/Cancel Request, performed the best in the comparison testing.
 As one participant put it, “I think that ‘Cancel Request‘ is very clear—you can’t confuse the two options there.”
 This option avoids both the duplication of words that instigated the study and the use of negative words in both buttons (cancel/discontinue) that participants stated caused confusion.
 In addition, it aligns with the results of the web-based research and crowd-sourced input.
-While the words in the button labels “Return to Request (or any Function)” and “Cancel Request (or any Function)” are longer than other options, the clarity they provide is worth the space they take._Abigail Noonan, Sr. Human Factors Engineer, is a contractor from ArcSource Group Inc., working closely with Jennifer Herout, Ph.D., Human Factors Engineer (who collected information for the study via the UX-COP), in the Office of Health Informatics, Office of Informatics and Analytics (10P2) at the Veterans Health Administration._
+While the words in the button labels “Return to Request (or any Function)” and “Cancel Request (or any Function)” are longer than other options, the clarity they provide is worth the space they take.

+_Abigail Noonan, Senior Human Factors Engineer, is a contractor from ArcSource Group Inc., working closely with Jennifer Herout, Ph.D., Human Factors Engineer (who collected information for the study via the UX-COP), in the Office of Health Informatics, Office of Informatics and Analytics (10P2) at the Veterans Health Administration._